SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 Request can either use numeric "standardCode" (LARS Standard code) or "standardReference" (IfATE STxxxx reference) for \{standard}.

-**Response** depends on whether the learner can be verified against current ILR records in the Assessor Service, there is an existing EPA record or a certificate has already been requested.
+**Response** depends on whether the learner can be verified against current ILR and Apprenticeship records in the Assessor Service, there is an existing EPA record or a certificate has already been requested.
+If already held in the Apprenticeship service records for the learner, then "version" will be provided in the "standard" response.

 Response 403, with message text
 ```json